actions/setup-node/README.md

 ### Caching packages dependencies

 The action has a built-in functionality for caching and restoring npm/yarn dependencies.
-Supported package managers are `npm`, `yarn`.
+Supported package managers are `npm`, `pnpm`, `yarn`.
 The `cache` input is optional, and caching is turned off by default.

 **Caching npm dependencies:**
 ```yaml